thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-Now that we have a way to go to the next page, we iterate through all of pages, collecting the results
+Now that we have a way to go to the next page, let's create a `scrapeAllPages` to iterate through all of pages,
-on each page as we go.
-Once we reach the last page, the function returns `true` to indicate that there's
+collecting the results on each page as we go.
+Once we reach the last page, the function returns `true` to
-no more pages left.
+indicate that there's no more pages left.

 ```javascript
 async function scrapeAllPages(page) {